Rosemary Oil for Hair Growth: 2021 Guide

 What are Rosemary Oil’s Side Effects?

-According to the University of Michigan Health System (8) there are no well-known supplement or food interactions with this supplement.
+According to the University of Michigan Health System (8) there are no well-known supplements or food interactions with this supplement.

 However, it is always possible that unknown interactions exist.
 If you take medication, always discuss the potential risks and benefits of adding a new supplement with your doctor or pharmacist.